Atomox/socket-io-chat/readme.md

-# Socket.io Chatroom demo
+# Socket.io Chatroom Demo
-* A test for Socket.io, with Express, Node.js and jQuery *
+*A test for Socket.io, with Express, Node.js and jQuery*

 Just testing to see what Socket.io can do.